dailvspoe/dailvspoe/README.md

 -- -- --
 About me (つ≧▽≦)つ!!
+*My name is Akiro but also you can call me Dai !!

-ESP/ENG, gay/asexual, INFP, Pisces, Atsushi and Ranpo kinnie
+*ESP/ENG, gay/asexual, INFP, Atsushi and Ranpo kinnie